iTwin/itwinjs-core/docs/core/getting-started/index.md

 - [Google Chrome](https://www.google.com/chrome/)
   - This is the preferred tool for developing and debugging frontend JavaScript.
 - [Git](https://git-scm.com/downloads)
-  - This is the source code control system for the iModelJs repositories.
+  - This is the source code control system for the iModel.js repositories.

 ## Suggested Tools

-The following tools are very helpful and highly suggested for working with iModelJs:
+The following tools are very helpful and highly suggested for working with iModel.js:

 - [Visual Studio Code](https://code.visualstudio.com/)
-  - This is the recommended editor and debugger for iModelJs applications.
+  - This is the recommended editor and debugger for iModel.js applications.
   - VS Code also supplies a graphical user interface for working with Git.
   - The following VS Code extensions can also be quite helpful:
     - [TSLint](https://marketplace.visualstudio.com/items?itemName=eg2.tslint)